What is OmixAtlas?

 All datasets on Polly go through a 2-step process:

-- Data Engineering: This includes transforming data to fit a proprietary data schema that is uniform across several datatypes.
+1. Data Engineering: This includes transforming data to fit a uniform proprietary data schema across several datatypes.
 The transformation streamlines data in one consistent schema and allows users to query multiple data types on a single data infrastructure.

 What are the user benefits/features of OmixAtlas?